128technology/docs/docs/intro_downloading_iso.md

 ### Downloading ISOs in Windows using Microsoft Edge, Explorer, and Chrome Browsers:

-1. Open the browser and navigate to the Control Panel.
+1. Open the browser and open the Settings page.
 2. Search for Manage user certificates.
 3. Select **Manage user certificates** to open the certmgr.msi utility.
 Another option is to open a command line window and enter the command: certmgr
 4. Open the Personal folder and then the Certificates folder.